 - Discovery of common biomarkers in cardiac and skeletal myopathy

-- Patent Ductus Arteriosus ligation syndrome: Surgical ligation vs. transcatheter closure of PDA
+- Patent ductus arteriosus (PDA) ligation syndrome: Surgical ligation vs transcatheter closure of PDA

-- Neurodevelopmental outcomes after transcatheter closure of DPA, three year follow up
+- Neurodevelopmental outcomes after transcatheter closure of PDA, three year follow up

 Program Staff: Cardiology

 Associate Program Director

 Dr. Yohannan is certified by the American Board of Pediatrics with a cardiology subspecialty and is an instructor at the University of Tennessee Health Science Center.
 He specializes in non-invasive cardiology, preventive cardiology, cardiomyopathies, cardiac failure and cardiac transplantation.

 Assistant Program Director